-Common in adults under 35 years old, what happens is that the length of period for skin renewal is cut short—from the normal length of one month to a few days—causing an overproduction of skin cells and the abnormal build-up or the visible patches on the surface.
+Common in adults under 35 years old, what happens is that the length of period for skin renewal is cut short—from the normal length of one month to a few days—causing an overproduction of skin cells and the abnormal build-up that manifests as visible patches on the surface of the skin.

 Get a deeper understanding of the skin condition with these factoids on Psoriasis.